pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 Unfortunately PyOhio is not able to offer financial aid or travel assistance at this time.

-We prioritize for PyOhio to be free for all attendees but by doing so we run with a very lean budget.
+We prioritize for PyOhio to be free to attend so as many people as possible can participate.
+By doing so we run with a very lean budget.
 Financial aid is a goal for the future but until we can secure funding for this we are unable to provide it.

 ## Speakers<a name="speakers"></a>